 Since April 2018, she is one of the SDSC Executive Assistants.

 Fernando received a PhD. in Electrical Engineering from the Technical University of Madrid.
 He has been a member of the technical staff at Bell Labs and a Machine Learning Research Scientist at Amazon.
-He has been a visiting professor at Princeton University under a Marie Curie Fellowship and an associate professor at University Carlos III in Madrid.
-He has also held positions at the Gatsby Unit (London), Max Planck Institute for Biological Cybernetics (Tuebingen), BioWulf Technologies (New York).
+Fernando has been a visiting professor at Princeton University under a Marie Curie Fellowship and an associate professor at University Carlos III in Madrid.
+He held positions at the Gatsby Unit (London), Max Planck Institute for Biological Cybernetics (Tuebingen), and BioWulf Technologies (New York).
 Since 2022, Fernando is the Deputy Executive Director of the SDSC.